|Fatjack's - Diesel Smoke & Dreams

 - Chapter Five – Rail Operations

 - Chapter Six – Miscellaneous

 - NW Transport Service was a good company, and their shut down was a sad time in trucking history.

 - The images are in pristine condition and will view excellently on screen.
 A few may be slightly less than perfect, but I feel the historic value of the trucks shown out weighs the technical aspects of the photo.

 - Pages may be printed for personal non-commercial use only – not for public distribution by any manual, mechanical or electronic means.

 - Acrobat Reader 5.0 or newer is required for reading the photo album.
 Acrobat Reader is installed on most new computers, or you can download it free at: www.adobe.com

 - No part of this CD photo album, in whole or in part, or the photos contained herein, in whole or in part, may be reproduced, transmitted, scanned or distributed by any manual, mechanical or electronic means or devices without express written permission from the author and publisher.

 - Neither the CD nor the contents are public shareware.
 Copyright laws apply.

-- Custom enlargements of photos in the CD are available directly from the publisher.
-All custom enlargements are professionally printed on heavy weight photo paper.
-Contact us for details at: firstname.lastname@example.org or email@example.com You can also call us at: 812-887-6749
+- Custom enlargements and posters are available directly from the author.
+All custom enlargements and posters are professionally printed on glossy heavy weight photo paper.
+Not all photos may be available as individual prints, but most are.
+Email inquiries to: firstname.lastname@example.org or email@example.com